sebastien-plutniak/archeoviz/README.md

 different scales and granularity.
 Accordingly, they use different geometrical concepts to represent location.

-### Exact Location: Plotted Objects
+### Points, Exact Location: Plotted Objects

 Using grid coordinates or electronic “total station” enables recording the individual location of objects on the field.
 In that case, the location are represented as points in `archeoViz` (triplets of x, y and z coordinates).

-### Vague Location: Spits, Buckets, Sieved Objects, and Recording Errors
+### Points, Vague Location: Spits, Buckets, Sieved Objects, and Recording Errors

 However, it is also common that x, y, z, coordinates by object are not available, for different reasons due to: